bhageena/bhageena.github.io/_posts/isays/2018-08-04-essence of a code review.md

 ## Getting Ready (as reviewee)

 So before you raise your brainchild to be pulled into real world (create pull request)!
-Few points to ponder (the nine commandments)
+Few points to ponder (the seven commandments)

 * Never break the repository - Always hit the CTRL+SHIFT+B (if using visual studio) once and check your error console.

-* Commits should be associated to Tasks/Bugs - Make sure you have a Jira item, if not create one :)
+* Commits should be associated to Tasks/Bugs - Make sure you have a Ticket in your Task/Bug Tracking System for your change, if not, create one.

 * Review before review - Review your own PR before anyone else does.

-* Review actively - Not added as reviewer, don't be neutral, great learning opportunity awaiting you, go ahead put in your appreciations or apprehensions.

-* The time to do an accurate code review increases exponentially with the size of the change as well as the size of the material impacted by the change - So keep your PR short.
+* The time to do an accurate code review increases exponentially with the size of the change as well as the size of the material impacted by the change - so keep your PR short.

 * If the effort for a code review exceeds a threshold, it becomes increasingly likely that the review will be cursory rather than detailed and lose value - so keep your PR short.

-* The ability/effectiveness to act on feedback (from code review and other source) decreases rapidly with the passage of time - So review quickly.

 * When in doubt, raise alarm! (ask other team members)